-As an institution of the Assemblies of God, Northwest College has standards for student behavior based on biblical precepts and principles, the doctrinal statements of the church, and onwidely-held practices within the fellowship.
+As an institution of the Assemblies of God, Northwest College has standards for student behavior based on biblical precepts and principles, the doctrinal statements of the church, and on widely-held practices within the fellowship.

-A handbook is published to acquaint the student with the way of life at Northwest College.
-It will tell him what he can expect of the College and what the College expects of him as he seeks to prepare himself for a life of Christian service.
+A handbook is published to acquaint students with the way of life at Northwest College.
+It will tell them what they can expect of the College and what the College expects of them as they seeks to prepare themselves for a life of Christian service.